 - Low heart rate

 - Stained meconium – this indicates that the baby was in distress during the labor and delivery

 - Absent reflexes

 - Diminished reflexes

 These are just a few of the many signs that a newborn has suffered from Hypoxic Ischemic Encephalopathy.

 Hypoxic Ischemic Encephalopathy Treatment

-  Currently there is really only one treatment for HIE that has been FDA approved.
-Hypothermic therapy (cooling treatment) is used in an attempt to try to minimize or revers the degree of brain damage that the baby has experienced.
+Currently, there is really only one treatment for HIE that has been FDA approved.
+Hypothermic therapy (cooling treatment) is used in an attempt to try to minimize or reverse the degree of brain damage that the baby has experienced.
 If HIE is suspected, cooling therapy should be initiated.
 Failure to initiate cooling therapy within six hours of the injury will greatly harm the baby as the cooling therapy will no longer be effective.

 Consequences of Hypoxic Ischemic Encephalopathy